mark-i-m/os2/README.md

 # WIP

-- Userspace
-    - Looks like I need to look into the following flags on the GDT entries for the kernel code and data segments, which are causing #GP(0x10) on iretq after a syscall.
-        - make sure cs desc is readable, ss is writable, both 64-bit (L bit set)

-    - Need to load the user code into the new virtual memory region.
-        - Using `gz/rust-elfloader` to load ELFs.
-        - Hard-code binary into an array with initially...
-I don't really want to implement a file system.

-- Execute position-indep binaries in usermode.
-All executables need to be position-independent.

 - Paging
     - `memory::paging::map_region`
     - Need some way of registering valid memory mappings.
     - Page fault handler should check that register and allocate a new page if needed.

+- Zero-copy message passing for IPC.
+To send a message,
+    - Remove from sender page tables
+    - Remove from sender TLB
+    - Insert page into receiver page tables
+    - Allow the receiver to fault to map the page.
+Process receives message via the normal future polling.

+- I am toying with the idea of not having processes at all, just DAGs of continuations which may or may not choose to pass on their capabilities.

 # Already implemented

-Currently its a little over 1300 LOC (not including comments + whitespace + dependencies).
+Currently its a little over 1500 LOC (not including comments + whitespace + dependencies).
 Not bad!

 - The kernel itself is continuation-based, rather than using something like